leezu/MeasurementValueLogging/docs/developer.rst

 devices.devicemanager
 """""""""""""""""""""
 The devicemanager module contains a DeviceManager class to manage devices.
-It runs it's own thread, constantly updating measurement values.
+It runs it's own thread, constantly updating measurement values and provides easy access to them.

-There are methods to open or close devices, acquiere their most recent measurement values as well as more sophisticated methods which allow to calibrate the measurement values.
-Devices are identified by a so called deviceID which is returned when opening a device.
+There are methods to open or close devices as well as more sophisticated methods which allow to calibrate gained values measurement values.
+Devices are identified by a deviceID which is returned when opening a device.

 .. automethod:: devices.devicemanager.DeviceManager.openDevice
 .. automethod:: devices.devicemanager.DeviceManager.closeDevice

+Access to the measurement values is provided with an first-in-first-out queue.

-.. automethod:: devices.devicemanager.DeviceManager.getLastRawValue
+.. autoattribute:: devices.devicemanager.DeviceManager.queue

 For a complete overview please see the :class:`devices.devicemanager.DeviceManager` documentation.